palerdot/builder.io-next-tailwind-guide/README.md

-# Guide
+# Builder.io + Next + Tailwind guide

-Builder.io lets you to build websites with a simple drag and drop interface.
+Builder.io lets you build websites with a simple drag and drop interface.
 It also allows you to integrate seamlessly with existing components  built by your developers.
-Let us explore how to bootstrap a builder io drag and drop interface within a nextjs app.
+Let us explore how to bootstrap a `Builder.io` drag and drop interface within a `Next.js` app.

 Before configuring a nextjs powered builder.io project, you can also quickly bootstrap this setup in two simple commands.